New Order (Nazism): Plans for North America

 This lack of policy direction from the top meant that Nazi politicians concerned with representing Germany's interests and relations with Canada had to resort to an improvised line of policy which they believed to be in accordance with Hitler's wishes.
-The country was noted for its abundance of natural resources, and because of its great geographic size coupled with a low population density was characterized as "a country without people", in contrast to Germany which was considered "a people without space".
+The country was noted for its abundance of natural resources, and because of its great geographic sise coupled with a low population density was characterised as "a country without people", in contrast to Germany which was considered "a people without space".
 In his 1934 travelogue account of Canada, Zwischen USA und dem Pol (Between the U.S. and the North Pole), German journalist Colin Ross described Canadian society as artificial because it was composed of many different parts that weren't tied together by either blood or long-standing traditions (highlighting the differences between the French and English Canadians in particular), and that for this reason one could not speak of either a Canadian nation or Volk.
-As a result, the country's political system was also considered mechanic and non-organic, and that Ottawa did not constitute "the heart of the nation".
+As a result, the country's political system was also considered mechanical and non-organic, and that Ottawa did not constitute "the heart of the nation".
 Because of both these factors the Canadians were deemed incapable of comprehending "true culture", and German immigration in Canada was considered a mistake because they would be forced to live in an "empty civilization".